handwritingWI/HandwritingLearning/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
 │
+│
+├── requirements.txt   <- The requirements file for reproducing the analysis environment │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── graphology   <- Source code for use in this project.
+└── py_files           <- Source code for use in this project.
-    │
-    ├── __init__.py             <- Makes graphology a Python module
-    │
-    ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations

 ```

 --------